amnotpopichu/CV-2025/final_project/README.md

 I realized that rather than returning every item in the list, I could just return the whole list, allowing me to draw on screen.
 Another thing that I have realized is #1 how sensitive the line detection is, but also how the lines seem to be offset when compared to the first image, which is apparent in the fact that the lines that would be covering my sidebar seem to be offset downwards and to the right.

-From here, I have two ways I could move forward, one using just regular opencv window in the top, and cropping the image (which I would do either way), and rather than having an invisible overlay, it would be a "live camera feed", or do signficantly more work, and make debugging slightly harder and go for a full overlay.
+From here, I have two ways I could move forward, one using just regular OpenCV window in the top, and cropping the image (which I would do either way), and rather than having an invisible overlay, it would be a "live camera feed", or do signficantly more work, and make debugging slightly harder and go for a full overlay.

 Update again: